 BUT WAIT There’s more

-McSpicy is simple, but some people aren’t satisfied with simple.
+McSpicy is simple, but people aren’t satisfied with simple.
 Urban legends has it that McSpicy is best eaten by adding cheese.
 Swap the buns for steamed buns (the same buns that Filet o Fish uses instead of the regular buns).
 If you are feeling crazy you might even add an egg.
 OR even call for the Double McSpicy with extra cheese.

 In order to achieve the dream of that fully upgraded McSpicy, I had attempted to replicate what some people order.
 But alas, I was denied access to that by the McDonald’s cashier.
 Thus, I have no idea if only some McDonald’s can offer you that, or if it genuinely doesn’t exist anymore.
 But for now, due to the effects of McSpicy on my stomach, it is probably something I will never eat again unless I experience constipation.